thangle89/PersonalBlog/content/blog/key-factors-to-impact-performance-of-your-site/index.md

 }

 ```
 What we have in the simple version of `LazyImage` component is a placeholder for rendering images, when image is not in view, the component will render nothing.
 Inside the component, it uses `Observer` to trigger a callback when `inView` state is changed.
+Note that the `LazyImage` component does not have a full implementation, as an exercise for you, try to think how to complete it.
 If you don't work with React, you can use the native `Intersection Observer API` in browser and implement a `Lazy` loader for you site.

-- **Link prefech, preload**: Browses has support for `prefech` and `preload` resources like JS and css files.
+- **Link prefetch, preload**: Browses has support for `prefetch` and `preload` resources like JS and css files.
 These attributes help browsers prioritize resource loading correctly. `preload` is used when some resources are absolutely needed in the current page.
-When this attribute is used, broswer will download the resource immediately in different thread. `prefetch`, on the other hand, is used to indicate that some resources will probably be required in future navigation, thus browser can load them in idle time.
-Example usage of these attribute as following:
+When this attribute is used, browser will download the resource immediately in different thread. `prefetch`, on the other hand, is used to indicate that some resources will probably be required in future navigation, thus browser can load them in idle time.
+Example usage of these attributes as following:

 ```html
 <head>